sbravo15/core-code-from-scratch-readme/README.md

 ## Week challenges (Tuesday)

 ### 1. Explanation About Interpreted And Compiled Programming Languages
 Computers don't speak English or Spanish, they speak **Machine Code**.
-Machine code is a computer programming language comprising binary instructins which computers respond to directly, It's written in machine language.
+Machine code is a computer programming language comprising binary instructions which computers respond to directly, It's written in machine language.
 Therefore, a machine i.e., a computer, can execute it without any translation or conversion.

 So then, How do computers read the code we write in a programming language?
 If we gave computers the text of the logic and instructions we want to execute with a set program, the computer wouldn't have a way to read it and execute it.